okTurtles/group-income/LOGIN_FLOW.md

 #### The structured clone algorithm

 Explaining how the structured clone algorithm works in detail is complex.
-However, the short overview is that a _very close approximatiion_ is the equivalent of JSON.
+However, the short overview is that a _very close approximation_ is the equivalent of JSON.
 I.e., it's something like this:

 ```js